So you are writing something set in the Victorian era? How long will it take your characters to get from one place to

 - By train: 32 hours, or a day and a half.
-But given Victorian leisure ideals, it’d probably take more like 2 full days on a sleeper train.
+But given Victorian leisure ideals, it’d probably take more like 2 full days or 48 hours on a fancy sleeper train.

 - By horse: 103 hrs or 4 full days, but with resting each night, detours, and other stops, I’d say it’d take a little over 8 days.

-- By werewolf: 41.5 hours, but he only has moon darkness, which is about 8 hours each night in September.
+- By werewolf: 41.5 hours, but he only has darkness, which is about 8 hours each night in September.
 So it would take him 5 days (and he can’t travel on or around full moon)

 - By dirigible: in my world, these are said to move at about half the speed of a train, so it would take 4 days.
 But they are safer than ground transportation, as neither vampires or werewolves will travel by air, so people opt for them over trains if they have the time.
 Also they are considered more fashionable.